eParenting - Parenting, Crafts, Family Movies, Celebrations, Printables, Colouring and more

 Image Credit: ©The LEGO Group

-I am fortunate enough to live only a few miles from Legoland and for many years have bought annual passes.
+I am fortunate enough to live only a few miles from Legoland and for many years have taken advantage of buying annual passes.
 This means that that my family and I have visited Legoland several times a year for many years and it has always been my children's first choice destination whenever they were asked “What shall we do today?”

 After years of visiting Legoland regularly I have worked out a pretty good action plan for how to get the most out of a day there.